IgorFIE/the-knighting-of-sr-isaac/README.md

 - Implement armor items so player/enemeis can have an aditional shield "life" bar wich takes damage before the player/enemies real life.
 - Implemente general rougelike items to increase player life, atk base dmg, defence, etc.
 - Implemente more environment traps and sprites, like trees, bear traps, wood walls, etc.
-- Investigate a strange performance problem where the game slows down, can't figure out if it's due to the animate system used.
+- Investigate a strange performance problem where the game slows down, can't figure out if it's due to the animation system used.
 It doesn't seem to be a memory leak, maybe garbage collector...
 But memory seems to be cleaned normally without causing issues...
 I have no idea.
+Maybe it's a problem with my machine since people don't seem to have the same issue.

 ### Setup
 Run `npm install` on a terminal